k9mail/k9mail-docs/docs/en/current/settings/general.md

 The available settings are:

-* Never (default)
+* Never
 * For single message notifications
-* Always
+* Always (default)

 ### Lock Screen Notifications

-For privacy you can customize the notifications when the screen is locked to show less information.
+Here you can configure how notifications for new messages are displayed when the device is locked.

+The available options are:

+* No lock screen notifications
+* Application name
+* New message count (default)
+* Message count and senders
+* Same as when screen unlocked

 ## Network